Managed Execution Process

 During execution, managed code receives services such as garbage collection, security, interoperability with unmanaged code, cross-language debugging support, and enhanced deployment and versioning support.

-In Microsoft Windows XP and Windows Vista, the operating system loader checks for managed modules by examining a bit in the COFF header.
+In Microsoft Windows Vista, the operating system loader checks for managed modules by examining a bit in the COFF header.
 The bit being set denotes a managed module.
 If the loader detects managed modules, it loads mscoree.dll, and

 _CorImageUnloading notify the loader when the managed module images are loaded and unloaded.